alantech/iasql/site/docs/fargate-tutorials/prisma.md

 ```

-It'll use the `ecs_simplified` module to create all the necessary AWS resources needed for you app to be run (load balancer, ECR repository, IAM role, etc).
+It'll use the `ecs_simplified` module to create all the necessary AWS resources needed for you app to run (load balancer, ECR repository, IAM role, etc).

 ```js title="my_project/migrations/index.js"
 const apply = await prisma.$queryRaw`SELECT * from iasql_apply();`